sagarjain19/azsnowflake/readme.txt

-This is sample test file.
+Created,This is sample test file.